chchen123/pytpc/doc/prelimsMac.rst

    pip3 install virtualenvwrapper   # sudo might be required

 An introduction and walkthrough to using the virtualenvwrapper tool can be found `here <https://virtualenvwrapper.readthedocs.io/en/latest/>`__.
-To use virtual environments, place the following lines in the .bashrc file created in the previous step.
+To use virtual environments, place the following lines in the .profileF file created in the previous step.
 The first line sets the Python interpreter for your virtual environments to python3.6.
 The last line is a path to your shell startup file and you should change it depending on where virtualenvwrapper was installed by pip.

 .. code-block:: shell